mhsung/kaist-cs479-fall-2023/docs/project-review-guidelines.md

 - After the review deadline, the authors will have an opportunity to rebut the review comments in OpenReview.
 - ==All the reviewers are responsible to read the rebuttal and check how the authors addressed the reviewers' comments.==
 - Reviewers can adjust the review comments and scores after the rebuttal.
 - The review scores will NOT be averaged.
-There will be a discussion among the reviewers on Discord, and the final score will be decided in the discussion.
+There will be a discussion among the reviewers on Slack, and the final score will be decided in the discussion.

 ### Penalty